 Along with Hermanus in South Africa, Sri Lanka is one of the best places in the world to spot whales.
 During our summer, most families stay in Nilaveli, just north of Trincomalee, where there is snorkelling off the coast and the option to take boat trips for dolphin and whale watching.
 The whales can arrive at any time between May and September, so we recommend our two week Summer Sri Lanka tour if you want to be in with a chance of spotting them.

 Snorkelling amongst the coral in Bali

 As we’ve discovered, coral reefs are under threat due to global warming and dubious, unregulated fishing methods.
 The Great Barrier reef off the coast of Queensland, Australia has suffered the most, but in other parts of the world, damage is not as extensive.
 In the warm waters which surround Bali, you can just walk out from the beach and find coral quite undisturbed, snorkel as a family and play who can spot the most weird and wonderful fish.
-Our favourite spot is Menjangan island on the north coast, with lovely calm waters and part of our Highlights of Bali trip.
+Our favourite spot is Menjangan island on the north coast, with lovely calm waters and part of our Active Bali & Komodo trip.